Carbon and climate – Retail

 Primark is dedicated to minimising the environmental impact of its products throughout the supply chain.
 Although it does not own manufacturing facilities, Primark works closely with suppliers to align their practices with its environmental goals.

-Primark is also working on reducing its upstream transportation GHG emissions.
-While the business primarily transports its products by sea rather than air, upstream transportation still accounts for nearly 2% of its total GHG emissions.
+Primark is also working to reduce GHG emissions from upstream transportation.
+The business primarily ships products by sea rather than air, resulting in comparatively lower GHG emissions for the longest leg of transport.
 Since 2018, Primark has partnered with Maersk to ship its products from factories to depots.
-Maersk has introduced the ECO Delivery Ocean product, which uses fossil fuel alternatives such as biofuels, and Primark has recently begun to invest in these fuels through Maersk.
+Through this partnership, Primark invests in Maersk’s ECO Delivery Ocean product which uses fossil fuel alternatives such as biofuels, which emit approximately 40% less GHG emissions annually than traditional fuel.

 EDITOR NOTE: